 Geoffrey Claussen joined the Elon faculty in August 2011 as an Assistant Professor of Religious Studies.
 In April 2012, he was named the Lori and Eric Sklut Emerging Scholar in Jewish Studies.
-He is also the founding director of Elon's Jewish Studies program, which launched in Fall 2012.
+He is also the founding director of Elon's Jewish Studies program, which launched in Fall 2012, and the current president of the Society of Jewish Ethics.

 Grants and fellowships received from: